-A small bottle of Laurent-Perrier champagne in your room
+A small bottle of Bollinger champagne in your room

 Noon, but flexible (until 4pm), subject to availability.
 Earliest check-in, 3pm.

 Rates usually exclude breakfast (from €10).
-A two-night minimum stay applies.
 Stays in the Bel Etage and Penthouse suites include a buffet breakfast of hot dishes, made-to-order eggs and crêpes.